kentshenlim/JavaScript-Weekly-Project/README.md

 # JavaScript-Weekly-Project
 Nothing much; just to get my hands dirty with JavaScript.
+The project inspirations are from Mikke Goes Coding.